 "It's not that easy, boogeyman.
 Anyways, you see what I mean?
 The name boogeyman is too long to say."

 "You're so lazy.
-Aren't third graders supposed to be energetic?"
+Aren't second graders supposed to be energetic?"

 "I already told you.
-I'm not most third graders!"
+I'm not most second graders!"

 Silence's spell dripped everywhere.
 She held onto every word that passed through his mouth, every last thought.
 Thoughts consumed her.
 The future made an appearance.